yzhang178/Final-Project/README.md

 ## The Question

 We explored the data of red light violations in the last 3 years in Chicago with 3 assumptions:
-1. There are more violations during holidays;
+1. There are more violations around holidays;
 2. There are more violations after Cubs' win;
 3. Weather influences the number of violations.

-After close examination, we reject the first two but see a clear seasonal variation in the red light violations.
-We continued our research with a regression between the violation numbers and the temperature and precipitation.
-There is no significant relationship between the violation and precipitation, but with the temperature rising, the red light violation number will also increase.
+After close examination, we found slight evidence supporting the first two and see a clear seasonal variation in the red light violations.
+We then continued our research with a regression between the violation number and the temperature and precipitation.
+There is no significant relationship between the violation and precipitation, but with the temperature rising, the red light violation number will increase.

 ## Data